Combination Sump Pump Buyer's Guide

 The Rolling Stones once famously sang, "You can't always get what you want."
 Of course, the Stones weren't talking about combination sump pumps at the time because then the song would've been "You can always get what you want!"

 Combination sump pumps give you the best protection against primary pump failure.
 There are three main reasons why primary pumps fail:

-Mechanical Failure – Pumps burn out, switches get stuck and these things usually happen when you need your sump pump the most.
+- Mechanical Failure – Pumps burn out, switches get stuck and these things usually happen when you need your sump pump the most.

-Weather Events – Flash flood rains or excessive snow melt can put more water into your sump pit then your pump is able to handle.
+- Weather Events – Flash flood rains or excessive snowmelt can put more water into your sump pit then your pump is able to handle.

 Battery backup systems switch to battery power when the home's power is lost or when the pump fails.
 But while the power is on, some pumps will run directly off the AC wall current without depleting the battery.

-Another reason battery backup pumps are called into service is during a rain storm or rapid snow melt.
+Another reason battery backup pumps are called into service is during a rainstorm or rapid snowmelt.
 If the primary sump pump cannot handle the amount of water in the pit, your basement can start to flood.
 A backup unit with a float switch installed above your primary pump can solve this problem.
 An early line of defense is choosing a sump pump switch that can reliably turn your pump on at the moment it's needed.

 A smart sump pump system communicates as a single unit, so you'll be alerted if there is an issue with your float switch, alarm system, primary sump pump, backup pump, or other components.
 Did you know that you can program your sump pump to text or email you in the event of a sump pump emergency?